System integration: Methods of integration

 Horizontal integration or Enterprise Service Bus (ESB) is an integration method in which a specialized subsystem is dedicated to communication between other subsystems.
 This allows cutting the number of connections (interfaces) to only one per subsystem which will connect directly to the ESB.
 The ESB is capable of translating the interface into another interface.
 This allows cutting the costs of integration and provides extreme flexibility.
 With systems integrated using this method, it is possible to completely replace one subsystem with another subsystem which provides similar functionality but exports different interfaces, all this completely transparent for the rest of the subsystems.
 The only action required is to implement the new interface between the ESB and the new subsystem.

 The horizontal scheme can be misleading, however, if it is thought that the cost of intermediate data transformation or the cost of shifting responsibility over business logic can be avoided.

 Industrial lifecycle integration is a system integration process that considers four categories or stages of integration: initial system implementation, engineering and design, project services, and operations.
 This approach incorporates the requirements of each lifecycle stage of the industrial asset when integrating systems and subsystems.
 The key output is a standardized data architecture that can function throughout the life of the asset.

 A common data format is an integration method to avoid every adapter having to convert data to/from every other applications' formats, Enterprise application integration (EAI) systems usually stipulate an application-independent (or common) data format.
 The EAI system usually provides a data transformation service as well to help convert between application-specific and common formats.
 This is done in two steps: the adapter converts information from the application's format to the bus' common format.
 Then, semantic transformations are applied on this (converting zip codes to city names, splitting/merging objects from one application into objects in the other applications, and so on).

 Challenges of integration

 System integration can be challenging for organizations and these challenges can diminish their overall return on investment after implementing new software solutions.
-Some of these challenges include lack of trust and willing to share data with other companies, unwillingness to outsource various operations to a third party, lack of clear communication and responsibilities, disagreement from partners on where functionality should reside, high cost of integration, difficulty finding good talents, data silos, and common API standards.
-These challenges result in creating hurdles that “prevent or slow down business systems integration within and among companies”.
+Some of these challenges include lack of trust and willingness to share data with other companies, unwillingness to outsource various operations to a third party, lack of clear communication and responsibilities, disagreement from partners on where functionality should reside, high cost of integration, difficulty finding good talents, data silos, and common API standards.
+These challenges result in creating hurdles that "prevent or slow down business systems integration within and among companies".
 Clear communication and simplified information exchange are key elements in building long term system integrations that can support business requirements.